 individual departments organized sessions for students and their

 parents.
-Some reactions: Ron Deiter, ag economics adviser, said,
+Some reactions: Ron Deiter, ag economics advisor, said,

 "Having parents and students together made them more comfortable

 and willing to ask questions."
-Woody Hart, entomology adviser,
+Woody Hart, entomology advisor,

 said, "Students and parents seemed to like the open atmosphere"

 of the sessions, and that "our first experience hosting an

 orientation meeting was encouraging."
 The next round of orientations

 More than 140 high-school-age 4-H members from 55 Iowa counties